things-nyc/mapthethings-server/README.md

 --- Load from cache or S3
 --- Update value for cell containing sample
 -- Remove sample from queue
-- For each updated grid
+- For each updated grid, write back to S3 after 30 seconds
--- If after no further updates in 30 second, write grid -- If oldest unsaved update is 60 seconds old, write grid
+- Use cache to avoid loading grids from S3

-## Message flow
+### Message flow
 - Message arrives
 - Parse and dispatch to receive channel
 - Receive channel listeners include
--- Logger - log received message
+-- S3 Logger - log received message
 -- SQS Writer - write to SQS